plone/training/theming/theme-package-6.rst

         }
       ]

-   Just remember to activate the plugin TTW as well in the *Plugins and Toolbar* tab, *Custom plugins* setting:
+Remember to activate the plugin TTW (Through-The-Web) as well in the *Plugins and Toolbar* tab, *Custom plugins* setting:

    .. code-block:: text